ShirleyXYW/go-web-hello-world/docs/deployContainer.md

 ```
 kubectl apply -f deployment.yaml
 ```
 - I am stuck here by not able to bring up the pod.
-Still under investigate.
+Still under investigation.
 - Check in the deployment yaml file to the gitlab repo by using the normal git check-in process.